 This nut free vegan alfredo sauce recipe has no cashews, and is low calorie and made from roasted vegetables and spices!
 You won’t believe this recipe is dairy free… is gluten free, and loaded with vegetables, its so good!

 We love a good creamy alfredo when the weather starts to get colder, and this simple nut free vegan alfredo without cashews is always on our menu.
-Since the sauce is made with roasted vegetables and spices, it’s lower in calories and a healthier option than traditional alfredo sauces made with cream and cheese.
+Since the sauce is made with roasted vegetables and spices, it’s lower in calories and a lighter option than traditional alfredo sauces made with cream and cheese.

 Since this sauce contains no nuts or cashews, it’s great for a plant-based allergy friendly meal.
 The sauce to pasta ratio in this recipe is perfect.
 The noodles absolutely swim in the delicious flavorful blended sauce.